2020–21 European Rugby Champions Cup

 The 2020–21 European Rugby Champions Cup (known as the Heineken Champions Cup for sponsorship reasons) was the seventh season of the European Rugby Champions Cup, the annual club rugby union competition run by European Professional Club Rugby (ECPR) for teams from the top six nations in European rugby.
 It was the 26th season of pan-European professional club rugby competition.

 The tournament began on 11 December 2020.
-The final, originally scheduled to be held at the Stade de Marseille, took place on 22 May 2021 at Twickenham Stadium.
+The final, originally scheduled at the Stade de Marseille, occurred on 22 May 2021 at Twickenham Stadium.

-On 11 January 2021, EPCR suspended the tournament as a result of further public health restrictions due to the COVID-19 pandemic.
+On 11 January 2021, EPCR suspended the tournament due to further public health restrictions due to the COVID-19 pandemic.

 A revised format was announced on 24 February 2021.

 Teams

 Due to the COVID-19 pandemic delaying the end of the previous tournament twenty-four clubs from the three major European domestic and regional leagues would compete in the Champions Cup in a one-year exceptional basis.
 EPCR chief Vincent Gaillard confirmed the 24-team tournament in August 2020.